2019 K9 Carts Pet Disability Awareness Champion Micro-Scholarship Program

 Every year the cost of college just keeps soaring and it’s even more necessary to look for other options to conventional scholarship grants and monetary assistance.
 The best new cutting-edge approach is through micro-scholarships.
 This new way of paying for school is now trending more than ever.

 Here in K-9 Carts, we are setting the bar even higher by granting a “Pet Disability Awareness Champion Micro-Scholarship Program”.
 Social Media is distinguished for its great power to reach more people to create an impact on a much greater scale.
 We believe in using such an influence for a good cause and making a difference in other people’s lives and in community-building.

-K9 Carts is dedicated to serving handicapped dogs & cats worldwide and changing the lives for you and your pets through the miracle of mobility.
-Since the mid-1970s, K9 Carts has been dedicated to serving mobility impaired pets and their owners.
+We are dedicated to serving handicapped dogs & cats worldwide and changing the lives for you and your pets through the miracle of mobility.
+Since the mid-1970s, K9 Carts has been serving mobility impaired pets and their owners.

-Entry Deadline: Monday, August 31, 2015 at Midnight
+Entry Deadline: Friday, August 31, 2019 at Midnight

-Recipient will be notified September 15, 2015
+Recipient will be notified September 21, 2019

 Number of Winners: 1